dzhw/studienberechtigte_2018.3b/Modul05_Studium.md

 in:

-q1: Was halten Ihre Eltern und Ihre Freunde von Ihrem

-Studienfach: (h\_staktsfz01)?
-q2: Was halten Ihre Eltern und Ihre Freunde von Ihrem Studienfach?
+q1: Was halten Ihre Eltern und Ihre Freunde von Ihrem Studienfach?

 is: